LLP Group Governance

 Our Modern Slavery Act statement is available here.

-Analysis of the sustainability and resilience of the supply chain is undertaken by Procurement and PG&R. They assess the suitability of suppliers, and any significant risks or issues are raised with appropriate senior colleagues and, where necessary, escalated to the Executive and the Board.
+Analysis of the sustainability and resilience of the supply chain is undertaken by Procurement and OGC.
+They assess the suitability of suppliers, and any significant risks or issues are raised with appropriate senior colleagues and, where necessary, escalated to the Executive and the Board.

 As required, payment practices for our English entities are published on a half-yearly basis on the Government’s online facility.